navkar/Python3/qna.md

 #### What does the match method of re module do?

-it matches the pattern at any position of the string
+It matches a pattern at the start of the string

 #### What is the output of the expression re.split(r'[aeiou]', 'abcdefghij')?

-['abcd', 'efgh', 'ij']
+['', 'bcd', 'fgh', 'j']

 #### In a match found by a defined pattern, how to group various portions of a match